bca44/demographic-data-pipeline-to-powerbi/README.md

 I was given a data file with customer demographic information and asked to help my client understand their customer pool more in-depth.

 I used the pandas library in Python to extract and clean the data.
 In an effort to pass this off completely to my non-technical clients, I researched and used PyInstaller to make a stand-alone executable that would run the extraction and cleaning script.
+The company has no current cloud infrastructure and doesn't have a foreseeable need for one, so I knew this would have to be locally housed on an in-office machine.
+Otherwise, this could have been migrated to a Snowflake UDF or an Azure warehouse.
+So, the stand-alone executable was the better choice in this situation.

-I was very proud of this step, until I learned that my clients run exclusively on Apple products, and due to some limitations I have not yet finished researching, my setup with PyInstaller did not allow me to create a Mac executable file.
-I am still working on that in the back of my brain somewhere.
+I was very proud of this step, until I learned that my clients run exclusively on Apple products.
+Due to some limitations I have not yet finished researching, my setup with PyInstaller did not allow me to create a Mac executable file.
+The initial product has been delivered successfully, though, so this will be the next step in development.

 After the data is processed, it is passed to Power BI, where it powers a simple, yet elegant demographic dashboard.
 Ideally this would be migrated to an account run by the client, but I don't think that will happen anytime soon.
 When and if it does happen though, I can automate a refresh cycle of both the underlying data through the processing application as well as the data powering the dashboard, keeping the views fresh and current.